Motiva loses Wii infringement case against Nintendo

-WASHINGTON Nintendo Co has won a preliminary ruling that it did not infringe two patents owned by a tiny company called Motiva LLC in making its popular Wii, according to an initial ruling issued on Wednesday.
+WASHINGTON Nov 2 Nintendo Co 7974.OS has won a preliminary ruling that it did not infringe two patents owned by a tiny company called Motiva LLC in making its popular Wii, according to an initial ruling issued on Wednesday.

 A judge at the International Trade Commission said that Nintendo did not infringe two Motiva patents in making the Wii video game.
 That preliminary decision will be reviewed by the commission and can be accepted or changed.
 The final decision is due in March.